json420/usercouch/doc/usercouch.rst

             `Dmedia`_ DBus API to retrieve the session password, Dmedia has long prevented remote systems (on the local network or otherwise) from accessing the configuration API via reverse-proxy through the Dmedia REST API.
-This is true even if the Dmedia TSL authentication were to fail.
+This is true even if the Dmedia TLS authentication were to fail.